geerlingguy/drupal-pi/README.md

 To be able to access the site from other computers on your network (e.g. by accessing `http://www.drupalpi.dev/`, [add an entry to your local hosts file](http://www.rackspace.com/knowledge_center/article/how-do-i-modify-my-hosts-file) like `[ip-of-raspberry-pi]  www.drupalpi.dev`.

+### Installing using another host with Ansible installed

+You can run the Ansible playbook from another host (instead of from within the VM—this also allows you to do everything without installing `pip` and `ansible` on the Raspberry Pi itself!).

+  1. Change the `inventory` file to use the Pi's IP address instead of `127.0.0.1`.
+  2. Make sure you have your SSH private key configured for the `pi` account on the Pi (I use `ssh-copy-id` to copy my ID to the Pi).
+  3. Install required Ansible roles: `sudo ansible-galaxy install -r requirements.yml`
+  4. Run the Ansible playbook: `ansible-playbook -i inventory main.yml`

+Note: If you have a headless Raspberry Pi and would like to find it's IP address, one way of doing so is to use a tool like [Fing](https://www.fingbox.com/features)).

 ## Updating your Pi (for future versions of Drupal Pi)

 If you need to update Drupal Pi, do the following: